 Blackjack deviations, explained

 Basic strategy is the best fixed way to play every hand — but it assumes a freshly shuffled shoe.
 Card counters know more than that: when the true count rises or falls, the correct play for a handful of hands actually changes.
-Those count-driven departures from basic strategy are called deviations(or index plays), and they are where counting turns from "bet more when favorable" into playing each hand better than the chart.
+Those count-driven departures are called deviations, and they are where counting turns from “bet more when favorable” into playing every hand better than the chart.

 How to read an index number